Collaborating to Create

 Pioneering the era of turnkey design build solutions, the young and eclectic OCD (Office of Cognitive Design) has challenged the way traditional design firms work.
 It succeeds by leveraging its international collaborative network to co-create unique spaces and buildings in different sectors – retail, corporate, hospitality, co-working, housing, education and healthcare to clients around the country and the world.

-With more than 5.3 million square feet of completed iconic projects under their belt for clients like Tata Housing, Fira Barcelona, Seven by Dhoni, Hindustan Unilever, Future Group, Reliance, Aprilia and Piaggio, it is very likely that one would have shopped, dined, lived, studied or worked in a space that they have created.
+With more than 5.3 million square feet of completed iconic projects under their belt for clients like Tata Housing, Fira Barcelona, Seven by Dhoni, Hindustan Unilever, Future Group, Reliance, Aprilia and Piaggio, it is very likely that one would have shopped, dined, lived, studied or worked in a space they have created.

 “Everything we do is centered around our clients and their end clients; our work is all about the people who would be using the space that we design.
 Our most important process is centered around design thinking”, Raja Arjun, Founder of OCD tells Aditya Mendonca.